LBitn/Hippocampus-HDMEA-CSDA/README.md

 The following codes contain the methods described in the following article:

-Zapfe, K.W.P.*, Romero-Maldonado, I.*, Gutiérrez, R., High Resolution Detection of Stationary and Evolving 2D-Current Source Density within Neuronal Microcircuits.
+Zapfe, K.W.P., Romero-Maldonado, I., Gutiérrez, R., High Resolution Detection of Stationary and Evolving 2D-Current Source Density within Neuronal Microcircuits.

 Created with data extracted from High Density Multielectrode Arrays (HD-MEAs, 3Brain) using slices of rodent hippocampal tissue in mind.

 Step 00: data preprocessing.
 Conversion from HDF5 (brw) to jld (native julia) format and segmentation to improve data manageability.

 Step 01: Detection of recording errors and debugging of discontinuities in the signals.

 Step 02: Voltage to current flow conversion ( sink and sources ).
 Detection of centers of mass and tracing of center-of-mass trajectories.

 ACD: Detection of channels corresponding to viable tissue.
 Separation of channels providing physiological signal from noise.

-Since we believe publicly funded research code should be free and open, this code is released under GPL-3.0.
+This code is released under GPL-3.0.

 ### Supported systems <a name="systems"></a>